pasemes/pasemes.github.io/_posts/92017-04-29-what-is-evidence&dash;based-practice.md

 [^5]: [Evidence-based software engineering for practitioners](http://ieeexplore.ieee.org/document/1377125/).
 [^6]: [Six years of systematic literature reviews in software engineering: An updated tertiary study](http://www.sciencedirect.com/science/article/pii/S0950584911001017).
 [^7]: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+[^8]: In Medicine, there is a research field dedicated to this theme.
+It is called [Knowledge Translation](http://ph.cochrane.org/knowledge-translation).